Wifsimster/ds18b20-mqtt/README.md

-# Send DS18B20 data through an ESP8266 to a MQTT broker
+# DS18B20

-This LUA script is for ESP8266 hardware.
+> This LUA script is for ESP8266 hardware.

 ## Description